COVID-19 pandemic in Johor: February 2020

 Between 3 and 5 February, Malaysia reported 6 new cases and first locally transmissioned case in Kedah, but none of them is in Johor.
 On 6 February, a 59-year old Chinese female national from Wuhan was tested positive with COVID-19 in Johor Bahru.
 She arrived in Singapore on 17 January with her husband, son and daughter-in law and entered Malaysia on 21 January.
-She developed fever on 26 January but she didn't went to any medical centre for checkups, instead she took antipyretic and stayed indoors.
+She developed fever on 26 January but she didn't go to any medical centre for checkups, instead she took antipyretic and stayed indoors.
 She had planned to fly to Guangzhou on 4 February with her daughter-in law and son, but wasn't accompanied by her husband due to her physical discomfort.
 On 5 February, the management of her residence reported her condition to Health Department of Malaysia and she got taken to Permai Hospital and tested positive for COVID-19.

 On 8 February, the 4th patient of Malaysia that was treated in Permai Hospital was finally allowed to be discharged after being tested negative for three times.
 This makes him the first to be discharged in Johor.

 On 14 February, 4 Chinese nationals that were treated in Sungai Buloh Hospital were also discharged.
 2 days later, the 15th case who was treated in Permai Hospital was also discharged.

 On 18 February, the Chinese couple that were treated in Permai Hospital were discharged.
 All cases in Johor now have recovered all of their cases.